random689/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
-  e.g. in `addStudent` command, `NAME` under `n/NAME` represents the student's name that you should provide.
+  e.g. in `student` command, `NAME` under `n/NAME` represents the student's name that you should provide.
-  For instance, if the student's name is "John Doe", then you should input `n/John Doe` in the `addStudent` command.
+  For instance, if the student's name is "John Doe", then you should input `n/John Doe` in the `student` command.

 * Items in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.